shreyask1406/Insurance-Management-System-SQL-based-Database-Design-and-Analysis/README.md

 ### Connecting Database to Python
 MySQL is connected to Python using mysql.connector.
 Visualizations are created using Python to analyze the problem statements.

+## MongoDB Implementation
+In addition to the relational model, we've also implemented the insurance management system using MongoDB, a powerful NoSQL database.The MongoDB implementation parallels the relational model in addressing specific problem statements.
+By leveraging MongoDB Compass, we executed queries to extract meaningful insights from the collections.
+This included determining the number of customers and agents in a particular city, identifying the top-performing agents based on the number of policies, and obtaining a list of different home types along with their age and area for home insurance.
+MongoDB's schema flexibility and powerful querying capabilities made it possible to derive valuable information from these scenarios.

 ## Features and Future Scope
 * Triggers for payment validation.